Treponema pallidum is the cause of syphilis. Use both non-specific tests (RPR/VDRL) and specific test (FTA) to diagnose.

 In men who have sex with men, a diagnosis of syphilis has an huge association of new HIV infection in the next year (PubMed).

-Treponema pallidum, subsp. pertenue can be found in Free-Range and captive Macaques, so a potential zoonotic reservoir (PubMed) Free range macaques taste so much better.
+Treponema pallidum, subsp. pertenue can be found in Free-Range and captive Macaques, so a potential zoonotic reservoir (PubMed) as well as olive and yellow baboons, vervet monkeys, and blue monkeys making eradication problematic (PubMed).
+Free range macaques taste so much better.

 Primary: usually a painless, single ulcer on the body part in question.